BernieZhu/claude-arxiv-daily-digest/README.md

 ## Scheduling Tips

-- **arXiv publishes new papers ~8:00 PM ET, Sunday through Thursday.** Schedule your task for the following morning (e.g., 7:00 AM local time) to catch everything.
+- **arXiv publishes new papers ~8:00 PM ET, Sunday through Thursday.** Schedule your task for the following morning to catch everything.
 - Your computer must be **awake** and Claude Desktop must be **open** for the task to run.
 Missed runs execute automatically on the next wake.
 - The `abstract` mode uses more tokens than `direct` since it reads full HTML pages.
 If you're watching usage limits, start with `direct`.